monadius/vscode-hol-light/README.md

 # HOL Light extension for VS Code

 A simple HOL Light extension for Visual Studio Code.
-It supports basic syntax hihglighting and interaction with a HOL Light REPL in a terminal window.
+It supports basic syntax highlighting and interaction with a HOL Light REPL in a terminal window.

 ## Requirements

 HOL Light should be installed separately.
 See [HOL Light repository](https://github.com/jrh13/hol-light/) for installation instructions.

 The extension is automatically activated for `.hl` files.
-If a HOL Light file has a different extension (e.g., `.ml`) then it is required to activate the extension manually by selecting `HOL Light` language mode.
+If a HOL Light file has a different file type (e.g., `.ml`) then it is required to activate the HOL Light extension manually by selecting `HOL Light` language mode.

 The extension does not start a HOL Light REPL automatically.
 Whenever any command which interacts with HOL Light is invoked, a dialog will appear where a script for starting a HOL Light session should be selected.
 One possible choice is to select `hol.sh` from the HOL Light directory.
-Any other script can be also selected (e.g., `dmtcp_restart_script.sh` if DMTCP checkpointing is used).
+Any other script can also be selected (e.g., `dmtcp_restart_script.sh` if DMTCP checkpointing is used).

 ## Commands